Skip to main content

 Get a head start on college while in high school at no cost.

-Jump to Application steps
+Jump to Application Steps

 Rising Phoenix graduate outside

-GEAR UP assists low-income, first-generation and/or traditionally underrepresented students in obtaining a high school diploma and preparing for and succeeding in postsecondary education.
-Learn more about GEAR UP.
+Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) assists low-income, first-generation and/or traditionally underrepresented students in obtaining a high school diploma and preparing for and succeeding in postsecondary education.

-Participating Schools
+Participating High Schools

 Ashland High School